 How to Shape Individual Pizza Dough Balls (pinch and tuck method)

-I highly recommended using the Caputo "00" pizzeria flour and Caputo lieveto (dry Italian yeast).
+I highly recommend using the Caputo "00" pizzeria flour and Caputo lieveto (dry Italian yeast).

-Take it from the true Italian "pizzaiolo" use this flour and yeast for the best results.
+Take it from the true Italian "pizzaiolo" and use this flour and yeast for the best results.

 Why is 00 Flour Best for Pizza Dough?